anurajpd/oi-infra/install/README.md

 7. Upload the ignition file to the HTTP repository.

-8. Boot the node from the RHOCS boot images.
+8. One of the compute node will be used as temporary bootstrap node.
+Boot the nodes from the RHOCS boot images.

 9. Install the RHOCS on to the node with the required customizations including the nework configurations using the coreos-installer.